MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Open an Administrator command prompt.

-2. Enter the following command to invokes the Administrator Command Line Interface (CLI) and configure the server: `az ml admin bootstrap`
+2. Enter the following command to invoke the Administrator Command Line Interface (CLI) and configure the server: `az ml admin bootstrap`

 3. Provide a password used to protect your configuration settings.
 Anyone using the CLI to modify a configuration must provide this password to gain access to configuration settings and operations.